 One of the most beautiful places to visit in Delhi, Humayun’s Tomb is surrounded by lush greenery.
 The resting place of the Mughal emperor Humayun, it is an architectural marvel which sees visitors from across the world.
 The use of red sandstone is one of the most striking features about the construction as is the garden surrounding the tomb.
 Known as Char Bagh garden, it is said that it is one of the first garden tombs in the Indian subcontinent.

-Another architectural marvel which makes it to the list of the best places to visit in Delhi is the majestic Qutub Minar.
+Another architectural marvel which makes it to the list of the best tourist places in delhi is the majestic Qutub Minar.
 Said to be the tallest individual tower in the world, the UNESCO World Heritage Site is thronged by tourists throughout the year.

 Commissioned by the first ruler of Delhi Sultanate, Qutb Ud-Din-Aibak, the construction of the tower has been overseen by many renowned leaders.
 One may think that Qutub Minar is a simple tower with minimal art but the intricate carvings on the monument and around the complex will surprise you.
 The complex has other structures including the Iron Pillar and the Alai Darwaza which attract architectural lovers and urge one to read more about the history of the minar.

 You can visit Qutub Minar any time of the year, though we recommend winter since it’s the ideal time to enjoy a picnic in the lush gardens surrounding the minar.
-In fact, Qutub Minar is counted among the most popular picnic places to visit in Delhi.
+In fact, Qutub Minar is counted among the most popular picnic delhi tourist attractions.
 If you happen to be in Delhi during the Qutub Festival, you are in for a treat.
 The three-day festival promises entertainment, culture and great food - three things that Delhi is known for.

 A symbol for Delhi, Red Fort has stood the test of time and still stands tall as one of the most important places to visit in Delhi.
 We suggest heading here early in the morning so you don’t have to face long queues and also have a chance to admire this beauty before the tourist rush flows in.